 PCOS – Polycystic ovary syndrome is a health problem that affects one out of every ten women of childbearing age and is caused by an excess of the male hormone androgens in a woman’s ovaries.

-Poor eating habits, poor nutritional choices, lack of physical activity, and, all-in-all, a sedentary way of life have paved the way for numerous health concerns like PCOS.
+Nowadays poor eating habits, poor nutritional choices, lack of physical activity, and a sedentary way of life have paved the way for numerous health concerns like PCOS, PCOD, thyroid, and diabetes.

-Women with PCOS have infrequent or prolonged menstrual periods, hormonal imbalances, and metabolism problems that may affect their overall health and appearance.
+Women with this health disorder have infrequent or prolonged menstrual periods, hormonal imbalances, and metabolism problems that may affect their overall health and brings up fertility issues.

 PCOS’s actual cause is undisclosed.
-However, understanding the effects of PCOS is important for understanding and improving the quality of your life.
+However, understanding the effects is important for the betterment and improving the quality of your life.